 8. Park Migliarino San Rossore

 If you want to escape the city, the Park Migliarino San Rossore is the best place to go to discover nature in the 24,000 hectares situated between Viareggio and Livorno.
 This area has been well protected from urban development, allowing you to reconnect with nature.
 If you want to enhance your visit, you can visit the park with a horse drawn carriage.

 The Piazza dei Cavelieri is the second most important square in Pisa.
 The Piazza was once used as a political centre and home of the knights.
 This large open square is located not far from the Leaning Tower and most tourists miss it.
 If you are interested in architectural and historic buildings, this place is worth a little detour.
 Watch out for the traffic whilst you are admiring the buildings!

 10. National Museum of San Matteo

 In the National Museum of San Matteo, you will find works from the medieval period to the 16th century.
 Antique paintings, sculptures and wooden religious relics are exhibited in this museum.
-The works of Nicola Pisano and Donatellom are also on display here, as well as a large collection of antique paintings from Berlinghiero Volterrano, Simone Martini and Beato Angelico.
+The works of Nicola Pisano and Donatello are also on display here, as well as a large collection of antique paintings from Berlinghiero Volterrano, Simone Martini and Beato Angelico.

 11. San Michele in Borgo

-The San Michele in Borgo is one of the oldest religious buildings.
+The Church of San Michele in Borgo is one of the oldest religious buildings.
 This church was built between the 10th and early 11th centuries.
 When you are in front of the church, and before you enter it, look up above your head and discover its beautiful façade with multi storey columns.
-Perhaps this will remind you of Pisa’s Cathedral.
+Perhaps this will remind you of Pisa’s Cathedral?
 Inside, you will find a classic church.
 The highlight of the church is the Crucifix by Nino Pisano.